How to Protect Wood Bath Vanities from Moisture

-Wood offers a great look and finish in the bathroom, but it’s often a hard choice to make because of one major concern: moisture.
-As we all know, wood is highly prone to moisture damage and susceptible to mold growth.
-As such, it has to be properly manufactured and treated to be effective as a choice in the bathroom.
-Fortunately, there are several models on the market today that can be great in any bathroom space, so long as they’re properly cared for.
+Wood offers a great look and finish in the bathroom, but it’s often a hard choice because of one major concern: moisture.
+As we all know, wood is highly susceptible to moisture damage and mold growth.
+As such, it has to be properly manufactured and treated to be effective as a choice for bathroom vanity.
+Fortunately, several models on the market today can be great in any bathroom space, so long as they’re properly cared for.

-In this guide, we’ll go over how to take care of wood bath vanities, including how to protect them from moisture, reduce moisture in the bathroom in the first place, and more.
+In this guide, we’ll go over how to take care of wood bath vanities, including protecting them from moisture, reducing moisture in the bathroom in the first place, and more.
 We’ll even talk more about the best materials for a bathroom and how you can choose your favorites.

 Related: Bathroom Vanity and Sink Buying Guide